Non-Deictic Time II: Determiners

 22. 送検された教師の男は、事件の翌日通常通り出勤していたことがわかった。

-It came to light that the male teacher, who had been committed for trial, had gone to work as per usual in spite of it being the day following case (he was involved in).
+It came to light that the male teacher, who had been committed for trial, had gone to work as per usual in spite of it being the day following the case (he was involved in).

 23. 事件翌日にも似たような事件が発生しており、同署が関連を調べている。